mraiser/flow/README.md

 (https://github.com/mraiser/newbound).
 The following only applies to running Flow code *outside* of the Newbound IDE.

 #### Enabling JavaScript commands:
-JavaScript support is enabled by default and requires no additional configuration.
+Since JavaScript support is a feature that is disabled by default, you will have to compile flow with the `--features=javascript_runtime` flag.

+    cargo run --features javascript_runtime --bin flow testflow testflow test_javascript <<< "{\"a\":\"world\"}"

 #### Enabling Python commands:
-Python support is enabled by default.
+Since Python support is a feature that is disabled by default, you will have to compile flow with the `--features=python_runtime` flag.
 You must install Python3 in the local environment first.
+In order to run Libraries that contain commands written in Python, you will need to generate the Python files.

+    # To rebuild all rust and python commands, use: flowb all
+    cargo run --bin flowb testflow testflow test_python cargo run --features python_runtime --bin flow testflow testflow test_python <<< "{\"a\":\"world\"}"

 #### Enabling Rust commands:
-In order to run Libraries that contain commands written in Rust, you will need to copy them into your data folder and then compile them.
+In order to run Libraries that contain commands written in Rust, you will need to generate the Rust files.

-    # From the directory containing the "data" directory with your flow code that has rust commands
-    flowb all
+    # To rebuild all rust and python commands, use: flowb all
-    cargo build --release
-    # Example from testflow library:
-    flow testflow testflow test_rust <<< "{\"a\":1, \"b\":2}"
+    cargo run --bin flowb testflow testflow test_rust cargo run --bin flow testflow testflow test_rust <<< "{\"a\":\"world\"}"

 #### Enabling Java commands
 In order to run Libraries that contain commands written in Java, you will need to add data/botmanager,